Vagabottos/rootbot/README.md

-# Magireco Bot
+# Root Bot

-A bot made for the Magireco discord.
+A bot made for the Woodland Warriors discord.

 ## Environment Variables